-Plan of the paper.
-Issues of debugging constraint programs are discussed in Section 2.
-Section 3 introduces notions and concepts related to propagation-based constraint solving.
+Plan of the Paper Section 2 discusses issues of debugging constraint programs.
+Section 3 introduces notions and concepts of propagation-based constraint solving.
 The model of the Constraint Investigator is discussed in Section 4.
 The Investigator itself is explained by means of a prototypical debugging session in Section 5.
-Furthermore, Section 5 presents techniques for handling large problems.
-The implementation is sketched in Section 6.
-The paper closes with related work (Section 7) and concluding remarks (Section 8).
+Section 5 proposes also techniques for handling large problems.
+The paper closes with related work (Section 6) and concluding remarks (Section 7).